Skip to content

 Step 3: Configure AI

-ChatLab has a built-in AI Agent feature.
-Connect an AI model to explore your chat history using natural language.
+ChatLab comes with a built-in AI Agent.
+Connect a model and start asking questions about your chat history in natural language.

-See How to Configure AI for detailed setup steps.
+See Analyze with built-in AI for detailed setup steps.